conradakunga/Blog/_posts/2026-01-24-what-problems-do-properties-solve-their-evolution-in-c-net.md

 }
 ```

-Another problem you quickly run into is running custom code before you set these variables.
+Another problem you quickly run into is running **custom code before** you set these variables.

-For example, you want to ensure that the `FirstName` and `Surname` are not blank or null before setting.
+For example, you want to ensure that `FirstName` and `Surname` are not **blank** or `null` before setting them.

-This cannot be directly done using fields.
+This cannot be directly done using `fields`.

-A simple solution to this problem is a custom setter method.
+A simple solution to this problem is a custom [setter](https://en.wikipedia.org/wiki/Mutator_method) method.

 ```c#
 public class Person